Home > Citizenship and Residency > Europe > Turkey > Moving to Turkey > Healthcare in Turkey in 2025: Expats and Foreigners

 Is healthcare in Turkey good?

-The healthcare system in Turkey is fantastic, offering a range of services to meet the needs and budgets of everyone.
 In fact, Turkey’s healthcare system ranks 63rd out of 167 countries across the globe.
 Turkey is also a well known international health tourism destination.

 Healthcare is generally free under the Turkish public health system.
 However, you are required to make out-of-pocket payments for certain medications and consultations even in state hospitals.
 Private healthcare, on the other hand, requires a higher annual fee.
 However, it covers a lot more services and treatments.

 No, Global Health Insurance Cards (GHIC) are not accepted in Turkey.
+This makes getting private health insurance all the more important for foreign nationals in Turkey.

 The cost of medical care in Turkey is considerably cheaper than European countries and the USA.
 The health insurance options are also significantly less expensive.
 For example, a non-complicated emergency room visit in Turkey will set you back around $50-$150, the same treatment in the US will costs anywhere from $500-$1,500.

 Finding an English-speaking doctor in Turkey is much more likely at private hospitals and healthcare facilities.
 You can also speak with your private health insurance company and they can assist in finding the right healthcare provider.
+Alternatively you can find doctors in Turkey by using online search platforms, visiting international clinics, or connecting with local expat groups.